contractful/frontend-v1/README.md

 ## Local setup

 The full protocol of the solution can be interfaced by using the official demo (see above).
-Anyway, here you will learn, how to use the contractful frontend - to create, deploy and sign a Hiring Agreement - just from you local machine.
+Anyway, here you will learn here, how to use the contractful frontend just from your local machine.

 To fire up the fronted locally, please use the following instructions: